angular/angular/devtools/DEVELOPING.md

 To build the Angular DevTools Chrome extension run:

 ```
-npm run release
+yarn devtools:build:chrome
 ```

-This would output the production assets of the app in `dist/shell-browser`.
-If you want to build the extension with development settings (i.e., not minified sources), just run:
+You can then install the extension from `dist/bin/devtools/projects/shell-browser/src/prodapp` following the guide from [here](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked).

+You can also build the extension for Firefox with:
 ```
-ng build shell-browser
+yarn devtools:build:firefox
 ```

-Later on, you can install the extension from `dist/shell-browser` following the guide from [here](https://developer.chrome.com/apps/external_extensions).
+In Firefox, to load the extension, you can go to the about:debugging page, click the "This Firefox" option and then click the Load Temporary Add-on button.
+You'll have to select the manifest file in `dist/bin/devtools/projects/shell-browser/src/prodapp` directly.